 US Releases Details of Nuclear-Powered Submarine Plan With South Korea

-“The United States welcomed the ROK’s commitment to contribute to modernizing and expanding the capacity of American shipbuilding industries, including through investments in U.S. shipyards and America’s workforce,” said a joint fact sheet that the White House issued.
+“The United States welcomed the ROK’s commitment to contribute to modernizing and expanding the capacity of American shipbuilding industries, including through investments in U.S. shipyards and America’s workforce,” a joint fact sheet issued by the White House said.
 The Republic of Korea (ROK) is South Korea’s official name.

-Both countries will “collaborate further through a shipbuilding working group” and “increase the number of U.S. commercial ships and combat-ready U.S. military vessels as quickly as possible, including the potential construction of U.S. vessels in the ROK,” continued the fact sheet….
+Both countries will “collaborate further through a shipbuilding working group” and “increase the number of U.S. commercial ships and combat-ready U.S. military vessels as quickly as possible, including the potential construction of U.S. vessels in the ROK,” according to the White House fact sheet….

 Read More